kailash-manasarovar/statement/docs/timeline/2024/september.md

 - I have this on camera.
 - I never go to the beach again.
 - Back home that night a fake account says possum man is looking for developers.
 The inference is I'm being offered a job in tech.

+!!! warning
+    - Something I realize now is that throughout the intense cyber stalking period, I would say September 2023 to May 2024, accounts about possums would regularly pop up on my Twitter feed; e.g. a possum of the day account came up regularly for ages.
+    - Like other accounts I saw with great regularity, violence and porn specifically, I never followed any of these accounts and it never made any sense for me to see them.

 ## Suspected targets